New Clients Email

 Logging truck wrecks can cause very severe injuries, depending on the nature of the wreck.
 Some of the most common injuries to come from these accidents are:

-These are just some of the injuries that can occur from a North Carolina logging truck collision.
-Other major or minor injuries can occur, depending on the severity of the incident.
+These are just some of the injuries that can occur in a North Carolina logging truck collision.
+Depending on the severity of the incident, other major or minor injuries can also occur.

 North Carolina logging truck collision cases are not the same as your traditional car accidents.
-Logging trucks are likely to cause more severe damage and cause major harm to all involved.
+Logging trucks will likely cause more severe damage and cause significant harm to all involved.

 One thing that you need to know is that the insurance company is never on your side.
-In every single case, the insurer has the goal of paying as little as possible to resolve a claim.
-Basically, the insurance company wants to pay the least amount of money to settle your claim against them.
+In every single case, the insurer aims to pay as little as possible to resolve a claim.
+The insurance company wants to spend the least money to settle your claim against them.

-It may be beneficial to have a lawyer help handle your settlement negotiations since they are going to have a better understanding of the true value of your personal injury claim.
+It may be beneficial to have a lawyer help handle your settlement negotiations since they will have a better understanding of the true value of your personal injury claim.

 North Carolina Logging Truck Accident Attorneys

 If you or a loved one has been hurt in a crash with a logging truck, you need to speak with an experienced attorney as soon as possible.
-Maginnis Law handles North Carolina personal injury cases on a contingency fee basis – meaning that you pay no attorneys’ fees unless we reach a settlement or obtain a verdict or settlement in your case.
+Maginnis Howard handles North and South Carolina personal injury cases on a contingency fee basis.
+That means you pay no attorneys’ fees unless we reach a settlement or obtain a verdict or settlement in your case.